Ultimate Guide to Making Geranium Oil

 This infused oil came straight from my garden and into the jar.
-I love rose geraniums, they are pretty to look at and I love the rosy scent they have.
+I love geraniums, they are pretty to look at and for this infused oil I used my rose geranium plant.
+I love the rosy scent they have.

-So, one day I decided I had to make my own rose geranium oil and it turned out great!
+So, I had to make my own rose geranium oil and it turned out great!
 I love the lightly scented geranium oil.

 I have read where some people haven't had much success with their infused oils of scented geraniums, maybe they didn't use the right plant as there are a variety of them?
 Mine turned out awesome!